savi09/kickstarter-analysis/README.md

 ### Results
 Conclusion one:
-    The main differnce between successful and unsuccessful campaign is the number of project backers.
+    The main differnce between Kickstarter's successful and unsuccessful campaign is the number of project backers.
 The median amount of backers for unsuccessful campaigns was four, while successful campaign had sixty-two backers.
 Median is a better measurement of the the data's central tendency, because there are too many outliers that are skewing the distribution.
 Variability is greater in successful campaigns because they have different funding goals.
 Some campaigns need more backers to meet their goals, while others need less.

 Conclsion two:
-    The most successful categories
+    Kickstarters top 3 primary categories that met or exceeded their goal were music with 77.14% of projects, theatre projects with 60.23%, and film & video with 57.69%.

+Conclusion three:

 ### Data Limitations
     Do not have equivalent currencies.